trodrigues/hubot-daily-update/README.md

 The output is tailored for Slack and assumes existence of Markdown's code markers, but should work well for others as well.

+Use together with [hubot-standup-alarm](https://github.com/hubot-scripts/hubot-standup-alarm) so you can be reminded to do your updates.

 ## Usage

 `hubot daily update help` - List of commands